Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

-    only for brahmi (point of origin), devanagari (sanskrit wikipedia; i think),.; maybe even /(south)?east/ scripts, but indic eye training is my higher priority swastika, om, /anjali|shikara/, padmasana,.; where do these come from? indus script! #cryptic_breadcrumbs yantra, mantra, mudra, asana,.. #/interpretive|communicative/_dance shiva-agni /(maha|alpa)-prana|aspiration/ candle lit(,) ganja incense,.; smoke, and mirrors #fog /ghosavat|aghosa|vocal (chords)?/
+    only for brahmi (point of origin), devanagari (sanskrit wikipedia; i think),.; maybe even /(south)?east/ scripts, but indic eye training is my higher priority swastika, om, /anjali|shikara/, padmasana,.; where do these come from? indus script! #cryptic_breadcrumbs yantra, mantra, mudra, asana,.. #/interpretive|communicative/_dance bamboo reed pens are like olivanders wand shop; i chose 2 (thickest, and thinnest) of each (hollow, and blocked) that eckersley's had magic books; gotta read 'em all shiva-agni /(maha|alpa)-prana|aspiration/ candle lit(,) ganja incense,.; smoke, and mirrors #fog /ghosavat|aghosa|vocal (chords)?/